barumau/pandunia/eng/201_xule.md

 1. ya no safe kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. ya no ten vaf i mau. / ya ten no vaf i no mau.
+4. ya no ten vaf e mau. / ya ten no vaf e no mau.
 5. xefe yam cai ama no kafe.
 6. mama ten no vaf ama du mau.